malfattti/garden/Decadent Love.md

 	- marginalized character, starting from complete exclusion
 	- use the fifth edition to establish the problems
 	- giving and receiving of who one is cannot happen. she doesnt give much away either

-decadence aesthetic: he doesnt have a way of describing her in the world that he lives in
+	- decadence aesthetic: he doesnt have a way of describing her in the world that he lives in

-while in chambers he
+- The Street of our Lady of the Fields

-a little more subtle and nuances
+	- a little more subtle and nuances

-he also doesnt see her but it is not the same thing exactky
+	- he also doesn't see her but it is not the same thing exactly

-this courtship ritual
+	- this courtship ritual